$\Omega$-bounds for the partial sums of some modified Dirichlet characters: Abstract

 \section{Abstract}

-We consider the problem of $\Omega$ bounds for the partial sums of a modified character, \textit{i.e.}, a completely multiplicative function $f$, such that $f(p)=\chi(p)$ for all but a finite number of primes $p$, where $\chi$ is a primitive Dirichlet character.
+We consider the problem of $\Omega$ bounds for the partial sums of a modified character, \textit{i.e.}, a completely multiplicative function $f$ such that $f(p)=\chi(p)$ for all but a finite number of primes $p$, where $\chi$ is a primitive Dirichlet character.
 We prove that in some special circumstances, $\sum_{n\leq x}f(n)=\Omega((\log x)^{|S|})$, where $S$ is the set of primes $p$ where $f(p)\neq \chi(p)$.
 This gives credence to a corrected version of a conjecture of Klurman et al., Trans.
 Amer.
 Math.
 Soc., 374 (11), 2021, 7967–7990.
-We also compute the Riesz mean of order $k$ for large $k$ of a modified character, and showed that this is connected with the diophantine properties of the irrational numbers of the form $\log p / \log q$, for primes $p$ and $q$.
+We also compute the Riesz mean of order $k$ for large $k$ of a modified character, and show that the Diophantine properties of the irrational numbers of the form $\log p / \log q$, for primes $p$ and $q$, give information on these averages.